jj5/kickass-crypto/README.md

 `inc/openssl.php` files; if you included the entire library with `inc/library.php` the Sodium module will have precedence.

+Regardless of whether you loaded the service locators for the Sodium module or the OpenSSL module you will be able to override the default instance by calling the service locator with a new instance as the argument.

 ## Data encryption

 The encryption process is roughly: